How Safe Are You From Being Fired on FMLA Leave?

 “All the time,” says Robert Ottinger, a plaintiff’s employment attorney at his eponymous firm in Manhattan.
 But it doesn’t mean there aren’t avenues for redress.

 When it was signed into law in 1993, the FMLA was championed as a shield to protect employee rights.
-The law required companies and schools that employ 50 or more workers to provide up to 12 weeks of unpaid leave each calendar year to qualifying eligible employees for illness, the birth or adoption of a child, or the care of a family member.
+The FMLA applies to companies and schools that employ 50 or more workers.
+Such employers must provide up to 12 weeks of unpaid leave each calendar year to qualifying eligible employees for illness, the birth or adoption of a child, or the care of a family member.
 Eligibility requires working a minimum of 1,250 hours over the previous 12-month period.

 Yet people who use their FMLA rights get laid off all the time.
 Why?